mlforsystems/mlforsystems.github.io/neurips2020/accepted_papers.md

 title: Accepted Papers
 workshop_name: neurips2020
 site_description: Workshop on ML for Systems at NeurIPS 2020, December 12th, Zoomville
-mini_site_description: Workshop on ML for Systems at NeurIPS '20, Dec 12th, Zoomville
+mini_site_description: Workshop on ML for Systems at NeurIPS '20, Dec 12th
 site_title: ML For Systems
 ---